-- i.
-AO shall schedule short test sessions with the Auditors and the Operator at least 14 calendar days prior to the commencement of the remote audit. - ii.
-IATA representative may join to the test sessions. - iii.
-The test sessions should include the review of the following topics at least but not limited to: - a) The quality of the video and audio; - b) Connectivity issues; - c) Screen sharing, document sharing and the visibility. - iv.
+c) Screen sharing, document sharing and the visibility.

+- iv.
 AO and the Operator shall ensure that any observed issues and technical problems during the test sessions are solved prior to the commencement of the remote audit. - v.
+If the issues and technical problems identified during the test sessions cannot be solved prior to the commencement of the remote audit, AO and the Operator shall reschedule the audit until the issues are addressed. - vi.
 AO shall prepare a contingency plan in order to ensure that necessary measures are taken if any phase of the remote audit become unattainable.
-Contingency plan should include actions to be performed in case of loss of internet connection, equipment failure etc. - vi.
-If the call is unattainable due to failure of videoconferencing tool or loss of internet connection, for a short period of time, audit could be continued through the phone.
-If the problem is not solved promptly, the remaining part of the call should be scheduled. - vii.
-If the remote audit could not be completed before the closing meeting following steps shall be followed: - a) Step 1: AO and the Operator shall agree on the new plan for the remaining part of the audit. - b) Step 2: If step 1 is not effective, then an extension of the audit to the extent required, with concurrence of the concerned parties (Auditors & Operator); - c) Step 3: If step 1 and 2 are not effective, then the auditor shall convert all remaining and open ISARPs into non-conformities that will be addressed conventionally after the audit.
+Contingency plan should include actions to be performed in case of loss of internet connection, equipment failure etc. - AO is recommended to ensure that an appropriate and tested back-up videoconferencing tool is identified in coordination with the Operator if this is feasible.
+When the primary solution fails, the back-up tool should be used if applicable. - b) If the call is unattainable due to failure of both videoconferencing tools or loss of internet connection, the audit can be continued through the phone or any other acceptable means for a short period of time.
+If the problem is not solved promptly, the remaining part of the call should be scheduled. - c) If the remote audit could not be completed before the closing meeting following steps shall be followed: - Step 1: AO and the Operator shall agree on the new plan for the remaining part of the audit. - Step 2: If step 1 is not effective, then an extension of the audit to the extent required, with concurrence of the concerned parties (Auditors & Operator); - Step 3: If step 1 and 2 are not effective, then the auditor shall convert all remaining and open ISARPs into nonconformities that will be addressed conventionally after the audit.